drkrillo/docs/creator/projects/scene-metadata.md

 ### Scene parcels

-When \[deploying]\(\{{< ref "/content/creator/sdk7/publishing/publishing.md" >\}}) a scene, the content is uploaded to the coordinates assigned in the scene configuration.
+When [deploying](../sdk7/publishing/publishing.md) a scene, the content is uploaded to the coordinates assigned in the scene configuration.
 A scene can include a single parcel, or a list of up to dozens of them.

 Edit this on the second tab of the scene menu in the Scene Editor.